billbrod/spatial-frequency-preferences/README.md

 contains several Jupyter notebooks which (hopefully) walk through the logic of the experiment and analysis.

-Eventually, the Snakefile will be updated to include all the steps, but for now, the following the analysis steps:
+The Snakefile can perform all of the analysis steps (i.e., from 3 on), making sure that all the requirements are met.
+The following is an
+overview:

 1. Create the stimuli (`python sfp/stimuli.py subject_name -c
    -i`).
 After you run this the first time (and thus create the unshuffled stimuli), you probably only need the `-i` flag to create the index.
+This can also be done using the `stimuli` and `stimuli_idx` rules in the Snakefile.
 2. Run the experiment and gather fMRI data (`python sfp/experiment data/stimuli/unshuffled.npy 12 subject_name`).
 Each run will last 4
    minutes 24 seconds (48 stimulus classes and 10 blank trials, each